MicrosoftDocs/power-platform/power-virtual-agents/environments-first-run-experience.md

 ### The environment doesn't show up in the drop-down menu of Power Virtual Agents

 Your environment might not show up in the drop-down menu due to one of the following:
  - The environment doesn't have a database created.
-To resolve this, go to [admin.powerplatform.com](https://admin.powerplatform.com) to [create a database in your environment](/power-platform/admin/create-database).
+To resolve this issue, go to [admin.powerplatform.com](https://admin.powerplatform.com) to [create a database in your environment](/power-platform/admin/create-database).
  - The environment is created in an unsupported region.
 More information: [Supported data locations](data-location.md).